lyleunderwood/renamemer/README.md

 renamemer
 ===

+I wrote this thing for myself, and I've spent probably around eight hours working on it in total.
+As such, it's not exactly a polished or complete application.
+It should function as intended, but not that it theoretically has the ability to move around all the files on your computer in a way that could break your OS install, like if you pointed it at System32 and started moving junk around, obviously that would be bad.
+What I'm saying is that there are no real safeguards, but it's also just a really simple hacked together utility, so hopefully it doesn't cause too much trouble.
+It has exactly as many features as I wanted it to have for my own purposes at this point.
+That being said, if anybody else finds it useful and has suggestions or would like it to be a more polished experience, I'm open to all that.

 So basically this thing enables you to organize a directory full of media files really quickly.
 Here are some of its killer features: